-Evaluation Periods: Evaluations will determine if the student has met the minimum requirements for satisfactory academic progress.
+Evaluation Periods: Evaluations at the end of each evaluation period will determine if the student has met the minimum requirements for satisfactory academic progress.
 The frequency of evaluations ensures that students have had at least one evaluation by midpoint in the course.
 Student receiving aid from Title IV Aid Programs must be in compliance with the Satisfactory Academic Progress Policy at the end of each evaluation period of the course.
 An evaluation period is at least half of the academic year in instructional weeks or clock hours, semester credits, trimester credits or quarter credits.
-Both instructional weeks must have elapsed and credit/clock hours must have been completed in order for the payment period to be considered completed.
+Both instructional weeks must have been completed in order for the payment period to be considered completed.
 All students are evaluated at the following periods:

 Course 1 st Evaluation 2 nd Evaluation 3 rd Evaluation

 Requirements Actual Hours Actual Hours Actual Hours

 Cosmetology 450 900 1000

+Cosmetology-Distance 450 900 1000

+Education Hybrid

 Barber 450 900 1000

 Esthetician 300 600 N/A

+Esthetician-Distance 300 600 N/A

+Education Hybrid

 Cosmetology 300 600 N/A

 Instructor - Trainee

 Manicurist 200 400 N/A

 Barbering Cross-Over 100 200 N/A

 (for Cosmetologists)

-^{}Transfer Students - Midpoint of the contracted hours or the established evaluation periods, whichever comes first.
+Transfer Students - Midpoint of the contracted hours or the established evaluation periods, whichever comes first.